PleiadesBUW/PleiadesUserDocumentation/software/avail.md

 ## Software: Available Software
 We offer many software installations through [modules](../software/modules).
+You can load modules from the [EESSI Projects](https://www.eessi.io/) through `/cvmfs/software.eessi.io`, or local centrally provided modules located in `/beegfs/tools`.
 Alternatively, you can source an LCG release, as described on the module page.
-Finally, you can use [Singularity](../software/containers) to set up a specific software environment by running your job in a container.
+Finally, you can use [Apptainer containers](../software/containers) to set up a specific software environment by running your job in a container.

 ### List of Special Software
   - CUDA